spikyatlinux/ebuilds_for_gentoo/README.md

 Also some of them I´ve found in the web, or in other overlays ;-)

-Use all of them at your own risk.
-I´ve tested all on my local system, perhaps some ebuilds where deleted cause they are in other overlays, I didn´t need it anymore, or I´ve no time to change/edit it.
+### Use all of them at your own risk.
+I´ve tested all on my local system, without error.
+- Perhaps some ebuilds where deleted cause they are in other overlays
+- I didn´t need it anymore
+- I´ve no time to change/edit it.

 #################################################